sylhare/sylhare.github.io/_posts/2021-03-22-Mac-custom-terminal.md

 ## Customize with iTerm2

-To make the emojis visible, you need to check the built-in *Powerglyphs*.
+To make the emojis visible, you need to check the built-in *Powerline glyphs*.
 Go to iTerm2 preferences with <kbd>⌘</kbd> + <kbd>,</kbd> then go into profiles > Text.

 {% include aligner.html images="iterm2-powerglyphs.png" column=1 %}

 Then, if you don't like the default color, and prefer something similar to the above, you can update the color scheme.
 There's the *Solarized Dark* theme which is popular, but I went *Tango Dark*.

 To update it, go back to preferences > profiles where you were before and go to *Colors* to update on the bottom right the theme.